-Lucaßen: The names of our products begin with “Vito.”
-The name of the app plays around with this whilst also trying to get across the idea of having a slice of the company “to go”.
+Lucssen: The names of our products begin with "Vito."
+The name of the app plays around with this while also trying to get across the idea of having a slice of the company "to go."

 What kind of content can I find in the app?

-Lucaßen: News, an internal job board, and a virtual bulletin board where employees can sell things, arrange car shares, or find out about events.
-There’s also an abbreviation glossary, cafeteria menus for our biggest production sites, idea management, and access to time sheets and vacations request forms.
+Lucassen: News, an internal job board, and a virtual bulletin board where employees can sell things, arrange car shares, or find out about events.
+There's also an abbreviation glossary, cafeteria menus for our biggest production sites, idea management, and access to time sheets and vacation request forms.

 What made you choose the content that you did?

 Von Truchseß: We asked our employees what they really needed.
 So we began by examining relevant data, i.e., the sorts of pages our employees tend to click when using the intranet.
 Of course, it came as no surprise to see the cafeteria menu at the top of the list.
 Next, though, was the internal job board.